-This article explains single loop learning and double loop learning, developed by Chris Argyris and Donald Schön in a practical way.
+Single Loop Learning: this article explains single loop learning and double loop learning, developed by Chris Argyris and Donald Schön in a practical way.
 After reading you will understand the basics of this powerful change management and behaviour change tool.
+Enjoy reading!

 Single and double loop learning model

 People do not always perceive change within organizations as something positive.